decalage2/olefile/doc/Howto.rst

 :py:meth:`olefile.OleFileIO.openstream` opens a stream as a file-like object.
 The provided path is case-insensitive.

+The returned object is an instance of :py:class:`olefile.OleStream`, which is based on :py:class:`io.BytesIO`.
+The stream data is stored in memory.

 The following example extracts the "Pictures" stream from a PPT file:

 ::